Uinyw/financetracker/pages/analysis/usecases_bankaccount.md

 Secondary Actors: -

 Preconditions: The bank account to update exists in the set of bank accounts.
-Postconditions: The information of the existing bank account is updated.
+Postconditions: The information on the existing bank account is updated.

 Flow:
 1. The user provides the ID of the bank account to update.